 What is your background?

 I completed year 12 in Australia with a Victorian High School Certificate under an international student exchange programme.
-I went on to obtain a bachelor's degree and professional qualifications in the United Kingdom.
-I lived and worked in Kuala Lumpur before moving to Melbourne in 2005.
-I practised my vocation in Melbourne for several years.
+I obtained a bachelor's degree and professional qualifications in the United Kingdom.
+I lived and worked in Kuala Lumpur before moving to Melbourne..
+I continued practising in the same field for several years.

 Have you had any formal art training?